Key Takeaways

 Benefit from the Employee Retention Credit

-Many companies have seen immense potential from the ERC, even years after the pandemic.
-Yet understanding if you qualify is just the first step.
+Many companies see immense potential in the ERC, even years after the pandemic; however, understanding if you qualify is just the first step.
 There is much to consider about how to take the credit, which employees qualify, and more.
 That’s why it’s important to work with a designated team to help you understand and maximize the benefit of the ERC.